Skip to Content

 • Types of Chainsaw Chains

-Just as there are different types of knives for different foods, there are different types of chainsaw chains, like full chisel cutters, low profile cutters, and semi-chisel cutters.
+Just as there are different knives for other foods, there are chainsaw chains, like whole, low profile, and semi-chisel cutters.
 Each type is designed for specific tasks.

 Full chisel chains are great for professional use, while low-profile and semi-chisel chains are aptly suited for lighter, infrequent usage.